Teaching about Mental Health & Wellbeing

 For more information: https://www.place2be.org.uk/what-we-do/parent-carer-resources/ready-for-secondaryhigh-school.aspx

 We will ensure that pupils and parents are aware of sources of support within school and in the local community and signpost or refer to relevant agencies.
 Some of these are displayed on the noticeboard in the meeting room and also posted on the school website.
-Pupils and parents can see the Early Help Leader in school
+Pupils and parents can see the Early Help Leader, Mrs. Shaw in school.

 School staff may become aware of possible warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
 These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with the designated safeguarding lead.